- Traditional Farmhouse Hardwood Flooring With Wide Planks

 Considering your flooring options is the first step to creating a rustic, chic look in your home.
 Contemporary floors typically don’t work with a farmhouse style.
 Consider the following modern farmhouse flooring options:

 The most traditional farmhouse look involves wood floors.
 While pine floors were more common in days gone by, today, most homeowners prefer hardwood for durability.
 In either case, wood is durable and easy to clean.
 It also adds a natural and warm look to your home.

 When you’re looking for wood floors for your farmhouse-style home, look for farmhouse wide plank wood flooring.
 These floors are traditional in farmhouses because wide planks date back to the days when wide planks were only available with carpenters’ tools.

 If you’re opting for wood flooring, there’s a high chance that you love wood’s natural character.
 Many people do, and if you want to show this character even more in your farmhouse-style flooring, consider options with more knots, mineral streaks and graining.

 You may even consider wire-brushed floors, which have an etched look that adds extra contrast in color.

 3. Natural-Looking and Matte Finishes

-A matte finish for your hardwood floor will have no sheen, which tends to look more natural and fit into the farmhouse-style home better.
+A matte finish for your hardwood floor will have no sheen, which looks more natural and fits into the farmhouse-style home better.
 Certain pre-finished woods even have a velvety texture.

 Whether you choose a whitewash, gray or water-based poly for your floor’s appearance, you might find that matte is the way to go for natural floors that blend well in your home environment and add to its overall aesthetic.